gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy smiled her fiercest smile.
-"Speaking of planning," she said, and she spun around and pulled the other two levers down as far as they would go.
+"Speaking of planning," she said, and she spun around and pushed the other two buttons.

 The orange light overhead flickered.
 "Rebooding nedwork," the automated voice.